bpm-diag/smartRPA/README.md

   If you get an error during installation:

-  - If you're on **MacOS 10.14 Mojave**, run the following command as suggested [here](https://github.com/python-pillow/Pillow/issues/3438#issuecomment-435169249), and then, in the same terminal window, try to install the packages again
+  - If you're on **MacOS 10.14 Mojave**, run the following command as suggested [here](https://github.com/python-pillow/Pillow/issues/3438#issuecomment-435169249), and then, in the same terminal window, install `pm4py` again

     ```
     sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /
     ```

-  - If you're on **MacOS 10.15 Catalina**, run the following command as suggested [here](https://github.com/python-pillow/Pillow/issues/3438#issuecomment-543812237), and then, in the same terminal window, try to install the packages again
+  - If you're on **MacOS 10.15 Catalina**, run the following command as suggested [here](https://github.com/python-pillow/Pillow/issues/3438#issuecomment-543812237), and then, in the same terminal window, install `pm4py` again

     ```
     export CPATH=`xcrun --show-sdk-path`/usr/include
+    ```

+  - If you're on **MacOS 11.0 Big Sur**, install the nightly build version of `scikit-learn` running the following command and then install `pm4py` again

+    ```
+    pip3 install --pre --extra-index https://pypi.anaconda.org/scipy-wheels-nightly/simple scikit-learn
     ```

     </details>